katorrazo/DevOps-Demo/Lab_2.md

-# Create a Service Conncetion
+# Create a Service Connection

 ## Step 1: Sign in to Azure